Kira41/coin/README.md

 `personal_data` will automatically clean up any related records, preventing foreign key errors.

-## Wallet management

-Wallets now store the amount of each currency owned by a user.
-The `wallets` table contains an `amount` column and one row per `(user, currency)` pair.
-If a user buys a currency for the first time a new row is created with the address set to `local address`.

-Each wallet row includes edit and delete icons.
-Clicking the **edit** icon opens a modal where you can update the address or its label.
-The **trash** icon removes the wallet entirely.
-Edits and deletions are sent to `get_wallets.php`, and the wallet list refreshes immediately to show the latest data.
-The wallet table on the user dashboard now also displays the current balance for each address.
-Wallet entries track their value in USD and this field is updated whenever a trade executes.
-The optional `cron_wallet_usd.php` task can refresh the value periodically for inactive accounts.
-This value is shown in the wallet table so users can see the approximate amount in USD for each of their crypto holdings.

-The trading history table was updated as well.
-Amounts are shown with the traded coin symbol instead of dollars, e.g. `100 XRP`.
+The trading history table shows amounts using the traded coin symbol instead of dollars, e.g. `100 XRP`.
 The database now stores trade quantities and prices with up to ten decimal places so small orders such as `0.005 BTC` are recorded accurately.

 ## Admin dashboard